alaakh42/deep_learning_notes/CourseNotesByMe.md

 In whih you need to learn a model that can recognize say an image given only one sample.
 This can be done using:
 1. __Similarity Function__ where you calculate the degree of differnce between two images which is done using a `Siamese Network` where you input the two images then by applying back propagation to the `Triplet loss` function that calculates a number. if number is small then images are the same if it is large they are different

+### Why RNN?

+1. Because input and output can have different lengthd in different examples
+2. we don't share features learned across different positions aka. keeps track of previous parts of a sequence. so `w`, `b` are shared between all time steps

+### Why GRU?

+Because of the vanishing/ exploiding gradients problem where a simple RNN cannot keep track of long sequences. so Gated Recurrent Units acts a `memory cell` to keep track of all pevious information in a sequence while in the same time using a `gate` to decide whether to store a token in a sequence or not

+### Why LSTM?

+It is another variation of GRU but the difference is that LSTM has a `forget` gate

+### Word Embedding

+- __Negative sampling__ helps in shortening the learning time of word embedding, it depends on picking one positive pair of 2 highly correlated word vectors while picking a few random negative samples so you only train each context word for #times = #negative_examples + 1 postive_example

+### Transfer Learning

+Transfer Learning in NLP is useful for NER, Text Summurization but no so useful for Machine Translation and Language Modeling